Both Can Be True

 I had the pleasure of reading the book and listening to the audio version.
 Experience a profound emotional journey with the captivating audio version of this story, featuring a Full Cast Performance by (the author) Jessica Guerrieri, Helen Laser, Mia Hutchinson-Shaw, and Rebecca Lowman.
 Their dymanite collaboration transforms Frankie and Mere’s dual perspectives into an immersive experience.

 Each mother’s unique voice adds a "visceral layer of intimacy," creating a connection that a single narrator can't match.
 This performance feels less like a traditional audiobook and more like an “immersive audio documentary,” making long drives an engaging exploration of deep emotions and insights.
-Whether you read it or listen to it, this is a 5-star emotional wrecking ball in the best way possible.

 The Author's Work